 Many of you know I’ve changed directions on my personal blog over the past year, but what you may not know is the real story behind the transition.
 I had been blogging about business topics, which included WordPress, social media and a lot of things in between.
 I really wasn’t “feeling it” but continued my efforts as my traffic was increasing.

 Shangri-La has become synonymous with any earthly paradise, and particularly a mythical Himalayan utopia — a permanently happy land, isolated from the outside world.

 If you scroll to the bottom of this page, you’ll see I built a custom footer that includes a row of social media icons.
 These links go out to my social media profiles, in the hopes people will follow me and help build my personal brand.

-I am going to write this post in a way that I’ve seldom ever written anything.
-There’s a part of me that wants to stare in the rear view mirror, but I know that deep in my heart it’s the wrong thing to do.
+I am going to write this post in a way I’ve seldom ever written anything.
+There’s a part of me that wants to stare in the rear view mirror, but I know deep in my heart it’s the wrong thing to do.

 One thing I’m sure of in life is nothing is perfect.
 The problem, however, is I only believe this 95% of the time.
 It goes without saying most artists are their own worst critics, and the unrealistic expectations we place upon ourselves are … unrealistic expectations.